oviya-raja/ist-402/learning-path/W08/W8_L1_Report.md

 *Figure 11: Initial Streamlit interface showing the image upload section ready for file selection.*

-![Nature Image with Caption](screenshots/12_image_with_caption_nature.png) *Figure 12: Nature/landscape image (mountain landscape with lake) with generated caption: "A beautiful mountain landscape with a lake in the foreground".*
+![Nature Image with Caption](screenshots/12_image_with_caption_nature.png) *Figure 12: Nature/landscape image with generated caption demonstrating the system's ability to identify and describe natural scenes, landscapes, and environmental elements.*

-![Object Image with Caption](screenshots/13_image_with_caption_object.png) *Figure 13: Object image (coffee cup on table) with generated caption: "A cup of coffee on a table".*
+![Object Image with Caption](screenshots/13_image_with_caption_object.png) *Figure 13: Object image with generated caption demonstrating the system's ability to accurately identify and describe objects and their context.*

-![People Image with Caption](screenshots/14_image_with_caption_people.png) *Figure 14: People/portrait image with generated caption demonstrating the system's ability to handle diverse image categories.*
+![People Image with Caption](screenshots/14_image_with_caption_people.png) *Figure 14: People/portrait image with generated caption demonstrating the system's ability to handle diverse image categories including people, activities, and group scenes.*

 ---